cjyuan/cyf-notes/ITP-Onboarding-PR.md

 On a separate note, it is best practice to include a brief description in the Changelist section of every PR.

+The spacing before and after the title in the second article differs from that in the third.
+Can you fix those spacing to ensure consistency across all articles.